Teeth Straightening Surgery: How It Works, Costs, Benefits & More

 - References

-People often must wear braces for 18 months or longer in the run-up to the surgery.
+People often must wear braces for 18 months or longer prior to the surgery.

 What Is Teeth Straightening Surgery?